-Doctor at Murder Trial: Boy's Injuries Not Accident
+Doctor at murder trial: Boy's injuries not accident

 A doctor testifying at the trial of a man accused of killing his 17-month-old stepson says the boy's injuries did not occur by accident.
-COEUR D'ALENE, Idaho - A doctor testifying at the trial of a man accused of killing his 17-month-old stepson says the boy's injuries did not occur by accident.
+The Coeur d'Alene Press reports that Dr. John Howard, a forensic pathologist with the Spokane Medical Examiner's Office in Washington, told jurors Friday that the injury was inflicted.

 Add your comments below